DurdeuVlad/hackathon-accesa-hr-app/README.md

-# 📘 GitHub Rules for Team Project
+# 📘 GitHub Rules for CVMatch Webapp Repository

 ## 🧩 Project Structure
 - Use a **monorepo**: